-AstraZeneca leverages Databricks Unified Data Analytics Platform on Azure to help build a knowledge graph of biological insights and facts.
+AstraZeneca leverages the Databricks Lakehouse Platform to help build a knowledge graph of biological insights and facts.
 The graph powers a recommendation system which enables any AstraZeneca scientist to generate novel target hypotheses, for any disease, leveraging all of the data available to them.

 Since moving to Databricks, AstraZeneca is now able to more easily process millions of data points from thousands of sources.
 Removing the barriers of scale has allowed them to more reliably extract meaningful insights that can result in novel drugs designed to help people live healthier lives.

 - Improved operational efficiency: Features such as cluster management and auto-scaling of clusters has improved operations from data ingest to managing the entire machine learning lifecycle.